-MSC is about has received delivery of the world's biggest containership, MSC Oscar - a 19,224TEU capacity vessel.
-MSC Oscar becomes the world's largest containership after edging out China Shipping Container Lines' CSCL Globe, a 19,000TEU vessel from the position.
+The second in a series of 19,224TEU vessels, MSC Oliver, will join the company's fleet in April 2015, according to MSC CEO Diego Aponte.
+The sea trials were conducted at the end of March.
+Recently MSC has received delivery of the world's biggest containership, MSC Oscar - a 19,224TEU capacity vessel.
+MSC

+Oscar has become the world's largest container ship after edging out China Shipping Container Lines' CSCL Globe, a 19,000TEU vessel.
 MSC Oscar has been under construction in South Korea at the Daewoo Shipbuilding and Marine Engineering shipyard.
-The vessel went on its maiden voyage in January 2015.
-The new vessel will be registered in Panama and will join the Albatross service, stated the company in a press release.
-MSC is also expected to receive the delivery of another vessel of the same size in April 2015, according to gCaptain.
+The vessel went on its maiden voyage on the East-West trade route in January 2015, completing it in March.